 6. Layer Shifting: Why Are My 3D Print Layers Misaligned?

-Layer shifting happens when each new layer doesn’t line up properly with the one below it.
+Layer shifting occurs when a new layer fails to align correctly with the one below it.
 This creates a noticeable misalignment, making your print look like it’s slipped sideways.

 What Causes Layer Shifting?